 Feature on: Diglis Weir

 This is the first major barrier that Shad meet on the River Severn which stops them getting any further up the river.
 At Diglis, we are constructing a deep vertical slot fish pass.
 This is a deep corridor constructed along the bank of the river alongside the weir.
-It is broken up into different chambers through which the water flows through narrow slots.
-Fish can swim upstream through this ‘ladder’ of chambers without having to leap over any obstacles.
-Shad can rest for a little bit in each chamber where an area of calmer water forms.
+It is broken up into a series of ascending chambers into which the water flows through narrow slots.
+Fish can swim upstream through these stepped chambers without having to leap over any obstacles.
+Shad can rest for a little bit in each where an area of calmer water forms in each pool.
 Vertical-slot fish passages are designed to cope with a seasonal fluctuation in water levels on each side of the barrier.